Two descriptions of Paul’s conversion on the road to Damascus—in the same book—do not agree! How can we understand this apparent Bible contradiction?

 Acts tells more of the history of the New Testament Church of God than any other book of the Bible.
 And it records how God stopped Paul from persecuting the Church.

-As students of the Bible know, the apostle Paul was originally named “Saul” until God changed his name.
+As students of the Bible know, the apostle Paul was also called Saul, his Hebrew name.
+Acts 13:9 says, “Then Saul, who also is called Paul,” and from then on the Bible generally calls him by his Greek name Paul.
 For the purposes of this article, we will use “Paul,” since the apostle is best known by that name.

 Paul terrorizes the Church